Recon-Fuzz/.github/profile/README.md

 ## Services

-- Run Echidna, Medusa, Foundry, Halmos and Kontrol in the cloud
+- Recon Pro: Best in class way to run Echidna, Medusa, Foundry, Halmos and Kontrol in the cloud, with extensive automations, alerts and ongoing fuzzing utilities
-- Invariant Testing Engagements, bootstrap your invariants or maintain them
+- Invariant Testing Engagements, bootstrap your invariants or maintain them with our extremely experienced engineers
-- Security Reviews by Alex The Entreprenerd and the Recon Team
+- Security Audits by Alex The Entreprenerd and other highly qualified, trusted, researchers
 - Ongoing onchain monitoring, automated invariant tests to prevent real world exploits

 ## Trophies